-Despite recent headwinds, the long-term outlook for the wind industry remains very positive as the sector plays a critical role in global decarbonisation and the energy transition.
-Global wind generation capacity today is around 918 GW, but installations have temporarily paused as the industry has wrestled with COVID-related disruptions and various "regulatory airpockets".
+Despite recent challenges, the long-term outlook for the wind industry remains very positive, as the sector plays a critical role in global decarbonisation and the energy transition.
+Global wind generation capacity today is around 918 GW, but installation growth has temporarily paused as the industry has wrestled with COVID-related disruptions and various 'regulatory airpockets'.
 Looking forward, we expect these issues to inflect positively over the next few years, leading to a sustained ramp in global wind installations out to 2030.